jfinancial/cheatsheets/reactive/reactor-spring-webflux.md

 ```

 #### Reactive Controller
-- Ths reactive controlling uses `@RequestController` and changing the MediaType to `TEXT_EVENT_STREAM_VALUE` means streaming is enable so this will be treated by the browser as a Reactive stream so the browser will consume elements from the stream as they are produced and if we quit the browser (i.e. the consumer cancels) then the server will stop producing elements
+- A class marked as a `@RequestController` can still be used to return Reactive types.
+Changing the MediaType to `TEXT_EVENT_STREAM_VALUE` means streaming is enable so this will be treated by the browser as a Reactive stream so the browser will consume elements from the stream as they are produced and if we quit the browser (i.e. the consumer cancels) then the server will stop producing elements
 - If you do not have the MediaType set to stream then even though we are sending a Flux, all the results will be collected - in Spring this is done in the encode method of `AbstractJackson2Encoder` - so it will send a `Mono<List<Response>>`
 - Note that in the Post mapping we actually take a reactive type in whereas for the path variable it has to remain a DTO.
 Using a reactive type as an input is useful where we have a huge request and we cant to consume it in a non-blocking manner
 ```java